Cumulo-pro/xrplevmTools/monitoring/metrics.md

 ---

-## MEMPOOL METRICS
+## ACTIVE OUTBOUND CONNECTIONS
 ### Metric: `cometbft_mempool_active_outbound_connections`

 **Description:**
-Represents the number of active outbound connections used for gossiping transactions (experimental feature).
+Represents the number of active outbound connections used for gossiping transactions.
+This metric helps track how many connections are actively involved in transaction propagation.
+It is an **experimental feature**.

 **Example Value:**
 - `7` active outbound connections.

+---

+## MEMPOOL SIZE
 ### Metric: `cometbft_mempool_size`

 **Description:**
 Indicates the number of uncommitted transactions currently in the mempool.
+The mempool stores transactions that have been broadcasted but not yet included in a block.

 **Example Value:**
 - `0` transactions in mempool.

+---

+## MEMPOOL SIZE IN BYTES
 ### Metric: `cometbft_mempool_size_bytes`

 **Description:**
 Represents the total size of the mempool in bytes.
+This metric gives an estimate of the memory footprint of the pending transactions waiting to be confirmed.

 **Example Value:**
 - `0` bytes in mempool.

 ## NETWORK PEERS
 ### Metric: `cometbft_p2p_peers`